4 ways to restore your love for winter in Western Sydney Parklands

 Set a physical challenge

 A perfect way to keep motivated is staying focussed on a fitness goal.
-Take on a new personal challenge like the inaugural Western Sydney Parklands Trail Run on Saturday 22 June.
+Take on a new personal challenge like the inaugural Western Sydney Parklands Trail Run .
 It’s a perfect family event with four course options (19km, 11km and 4km Family Run) for runners and walkers of all abilities.
-Starting and finishing at Lizard Log, the trail snakes through the Parklands taking in the sites of Moonrise Lookout, The Diary, Cecil Park and Sugarloaf Ridge.
+Starting and finishing at Lizard Log, the trail snakes through the Parklands taking in the sites of Moonrise Lookout, The Dairy, Cecil Park and Sugarloaf Ridge.
 The terrain is varied – bushland single track, fire and farmland trails, all feature to challenge and excite the most discerning of trail runners.